 Let’s just say it didn’t have mass appeal, because I personally think the lime green, almost florescent paint with white decals would’ve been better suited for a tropical beach house.
 Definitely not for a farm house on a country road.
 It also had peeling linoleum flooring and low end laminate countertops that were rotting from water exposure.

 Side note: We ended up doing budget renovations on the bathrooms, too, but I’ll save that for another day.

 Because the appliances were newer, those didn’t need replacing, and we could tell the space was usable.
 We could see past it all.
-That’s the cool thing about house shopping, because if let the space speak to you and not the decor, then you might find a diamond in the rough!
+That’s the cool thing about house shopping, because if you let the space speak to you and not the decor, then you might find a diamond in the rough!

 Our first project: Budget Farmhouse Kitchen Remodel

 So we jumped in and bought the house!
 It was exciting!
 We decided to tackle the kitchen first without spending a fortune, because we weren’t quite ready to invest in a large-scale renovation.

 Instead, we made small, cost-effective updates, mostly by ourselves but with some serious help from skilled family members.
 The goal was to make it more enjoyable for our time here, but also to make it much more appealing to potential buyers.
 At that point, we were still planning for the possibility of selling the house in the next few years.